gaurav1780/comp1010practicalClassMaterial/week 06 - recursion 1/practicalRecursion.md

 -->
 ## IMPORTANT

-Students should pair-up for the rest of this workshop.
-For all programs, you should design the solution (not the code!) together, then person A should code and person B should act as an observer.
-If the observer sees a mistake, they may interject.
+Students will be broken into groups of 2 to 4 for the rest of this workshop.
+For all programs, you should design the solution (not the code!) together.
+You can nominate one to code and others can contribute.

 ## ACTIVITY 2 - Demo of recursive design and coding